-Allowance: Motor Vehicle Classification Any Employee Type Any Description The Chief Executive may authorise an employee to The Chief Executive may authorise an employee to use a motor vehicle they own or hire: 1.
-For official purposes, where the Chief Executive is satisfied this use would: (a) Result in greater efficiency. (b) Involve the ACT Government in less expen se than if public transport or a vehicle owned by t he ACT Government were used.
-2. For specified journeys, where the Chief Executiv e is satisfied that: (a) The use will not result in the employee takin ng more time on the journey than they would oth erwise take. (b) It would not be contrary to the interest of t he agency.
-Travel between normal headquarters and a ten Chief Executive is satisfied that: 3.
-Travel between normal headquarters and a temporary work station, or between the employee's home and a temporary work station, where the Chief Executive is satisfied that: (a) There is no public transport available for tr ravel to the temporary station. (b) Although public transport is available, the work program makes its use impossible.
-Rate/Frequency Per km (1) Small car - 1600cc non- rotary, 800cc rotary: Per km (2) Medium - 1601-2600cc non- rotary 801-1300cc rotary: Per km (3) Large - over 2600cc non-rotary over 1300cc rotary: 0.78 0.90 0.91 Payment on Leave Not paid during any type of paid or unpaid leave.
-Notes For electric, hybrid and liquified petroleum gas (LP determined by the Australian Tax Office as in force payable per kilometre are the rates Special Conditions The amount of the allowance is to be reduced amount of any Isolated Establishments (or equiple payable, then no motor vehicle allowance materials). ivalent) allowance payable exceeds the amount of (or equivalent) allowance that is payable.
-If the of motor vehicle allowance that would otherwise If an employee satisfies the Chief Executive that by the employee in using a motor vehicle for owhich those expenses exceed the amount of the content o official purposes, the Chief Executive may grant a If, as a consequence of using a motor vehicle a are entitled to be reimbursed the additional contact. e premium than would otherwise be the case, they

-4. Employees who use a private motor vehicle under the motor vehicle allowance conditions may be reimbursed parking fees, bridge and car-ferry tolls incurred while on duty, but not fines.
-Allowance Type Expense
+Classification Any Employee Type Any Description The chief executive may authorise an employee to use a motor vehicle they own or hire in any of the following situations: 1.
+For official purposes, where the chief executive is satisfied this use would do any of the following: (a) Result in greater efficiency. (b) Involve the ACT Government in less expense than if public transport or a vehicle owned by the ACT Government were used.
+2. For specified journeys, where the chief executive is satisfied that any of the following apply: (a) The use will not result in the employee taking more time on the journey than they would otherwise take. (b) It would not be contrary to the interest of the ACT Government.
+3. Travel between normal headquarters and a temporary work station, or between the employee's home and a temporary work station, where the chief executive is satisfied that any of the following apply: a) There is no public transport available for travel to temporary station. b) Although public transport is available, the work program makes its use impossible.
+Rate/Frequency Per km (1) Small car - 1600cc non-rotary, 800cc rotary: 0.78 Per km (2) Medium car - 1601-2600cc non-rotary, 801-1300cc rotary: 0.90 Per km (3) Large car - over 2600cc non-rotary, over 1300cc rotary: 0.91 Payment on Leave Not paid during any type of paid or unpaid leave.
+Notes For electric, hybrid and liquified petroleum gas (LPG) vehicles and any type of motor Tax Office as in force from time to time. rcycle, the rates payable per kilometre are the rates determined by the Australian Notes The amount of the allowance is to be reduced by the amount of any Isolated Establishments (or equivalent) allowance that is payable.
+If the amount of any Isolated Establishments (or equivalent) allowance payable exceeds the amount of motor vehicle allowance that would otherwise be payable, then no motor vehicle allowance may be authorised.
+If an employee satisfies the chief executive that the allowance is insufficient to meet the amount of the expenses reasonably incurred and paid by the employee in using a motor vehicle for official purposes, the chief executive may grant an additional allowance equal to the amount by which those expenses exceed the amount of the allowance or allowances.
+If, as a consequence of using a motor vehicle an employee is required to pay a higher insurance premium than would otherwise be the case, they are entitled to be reimbursed the additional cost.
+Employees who use a private motor vehicle under the motor vehicle allowance conditions may be reimbursed parking fees, bridge and car-ferry tolls incurred while on duty, but not fines.
+Allowance Type Expense 1